Key Takeaways

 Frequently Asked Questions (FAQs)

-How long should a social media break last to see benefits?
+How long should a break from social media last?

 Even short 24–72 hour breaks improve mood and focus.
 Longer breaks of 7–14 days reset reward pathways and enhance sleep, while 2–4 weeks offer full clarity about social media’s role in your life.